Why I Was Threatened With Legal Action After Reblogging On WordPress – A True Story And Guest Post by Deborah Jay @DeborahJay2

 • By now, this had gone on for 6 weeks, with me leaving it almost to the stipulated 10-day deadline when I replied to the lawyer.
 I never once refused to pay them, but I did not offer to do so or haggle about the sum.
 I spent more time researching potential help from legal groups, but…

 • Nearly a year on, and I’ve not heard from them again!
-This sounds fairly simple, but believe me, it was time consuming and stressful experience.
+This sounds fairly simple, but it was a time-consuming and stressful experience.

 I understand from years ago, mainly when posting paper letters, that sometimes the answer to such events is to continue corresponding.
 Never offer anything, but keep querying small details and spread them out as long as possible.
 If nothing else, you may get a reduction (as I did) in the sum they demand.